Hagedorn wavepackets in time-frequency and phase space: Introduction

-centered in position $q\in\R^d$ and momentum $p\in\R^d$, where the real and imaginary parts of the complex matrices $Q,P\in\C^{d\times d}$ satisfy a symplecticity condition.
+is symplectic.
 In this way, the Gaussian has a position density $|\phi^\eps_0(x)|^2$, which is proportional to the multivariate normal distribution with mean $q$ and covariance matrix $\tfrac{\eps}{2}QQ^*$.
 The corresponding momentum distribution $|\F^\eps\phi^\eps(\xi)|^2$, defined via the $\eps$-scaled Fourier transform

 is proportional to the normal distribution with mean $p$ and covariance $\tfrac{\eps}{2}PP^*$.
 The familiar raising operator of the Hermite functions is generalized to

 and we obtain the $k$th Hagedorn wavepacket $\phi^\eps_k$ by the $k$fold application of the raising operator to the initial Gaussian, that is,